Training Fire Exposures From The Source: Developing a Risk-Benefit Framework

 Overview

 Training Fire Exposures from the Source: Developing a Risk-Benefit Framework (Training Fuels Framework) is a DHS/FEMA AFG supported project that examines the risks and benefits of live-fire training environments with the goal of reducing firefighter fatalities and injuries.
-To accomplish this task, UL’s Fire Safety Research Institute (FSRI) quantifies chemical and thermal exposure risks from common training fuels, tests potential controls to reduce risk and characterizes fire dynamics and firefighting tactics-based learning objectives generated by these environments.
+To accomplish this task, the Fire Safety Research Institute (FSRI), part of UL Research Institutes quantifies chemical and thermal exposure risks from common training fuels, tests potential controls to reduce risk and characterizes fire dynamics and firefighting tactics-based learning objectives generated by these environments.
 This research provides fact based guidance on training fuel and training environment selection that can be made at fire training academies across the country.

 This study specifically examines the effectiveness of high-level training control measures and the tradeoffs between risks and benefits of using different fuels and props.